 - a.
-Scenic Vista or Resource: The project site is located in a developed region surrounded by residential and commercial land, and single family residences.
-No scenic vistas, as designated by the county General Plan DEIR, are located in the vicinity of the site (El Dorado County, 2003, p.
+Scenic Vista or Resource: The project site is located in a developed area of Cameron Park surrounded singlefamily residences, multi-family residences, and commercial uses.
+No scenic vistas, as designated by the county General Plan, are located in the vicinity of the site (El Dorado County, 2003, p.
 5.3-3 through 5.3-5).
 The project site is not adjacent to or visible from a State Scenic Highway.
-No impact. - b.
-Scenic Resources: The project site is not visible from an officially designated State Scenic Highway or county-designated scenic highway, or any roadway that is part of a corridor protection program (Caltrans, 2013).
-There are no views of the site from public parks or scenic vistas.
-There are no trees or historic buildings in the project vicinity that have been identified by the County as contributing to exceptional aesthetic value at the project site.
-No impact. - c.
-Visual Character: The project site is currently undeveloped, and is surrounded by single family residences on residential lots as well as a church on a commercial lot.
-The project does not propose any new development, and any potential future residential development would likely be less significant than the commercial development allowed by the current zoning designation.
+Due to the developed landscape surrounding the property, all proposed units would be in the line-of-site from existing roads and neighboring properties.
+All new structures would require permits for construction and would comply with the applicable standards of general plan zoning, and building code.
+Impacts would be less than significant. - b.
+Scenic Resources: The project is visible from an officially designated State Scenic Highway or county-designated scenic highway, or any roadway that is part of a corridor protection program (Caltrans, 2013).
+There are no views of the site from public parks or scenic vistas, it is consistent with existing views, and neighboring development.
+There are no trees or historic buildings that have been identified by the County as contributing to exceptional aesthetic value at the project site.
+Impacts would be less than significant. - c.
+Visual Character: The project site is currently developed with an existing apartment building and parking area in the northeastern portion of the site.
+The remainder of the site is currently undeveloped, characterized by annual grasses, shrubs, scattered native oaks, and foothill pine.
+A single-family dwelling unit could be added to each of the proposed 41 lots, because multi-family units and single-family homes surround the site, the proposed project would not affect the visual character of the surrounding area.
 Impacts would be less than significant. - d.
-Light and Glare: The project does not propose any new development, and any potential future residential development would likely be less significant than the commercial development allowed by the current zoning designation.
+Light and Glare: The proposed project result in dwelling units, which could produce minimal new light and glare.
+All development would be required to comply with County Lighting Ordinance requirements, including the shielding of lights to avoid potential glare.
 Impacts would be less than significant.

-FINDING: For this Aesthetics category, impacts would be anticipated to be less than significant.
+FINDING: As conditioned and with adherence to El Dorado County Code of Ordinances (County Code), for this Aesthetics category, impacts would be less than significant.